-I was fortunate enough to hear Dr. Auerbach lecture on this topic, at the Expedition Medicine Conference and will attempt to do one of his favorite topics some justice.
+I was fortunate enough to hear Dr. Auerbach lecture on this topic, at the World Extreme Medicine Conference and will attempt to do one of his favourite topics some justice.

 First, this is a very large topic to discuss and I will attempt to focus on superficial skin infections associated with marine environments, for this post.
 Basically, a cut or scrape that is exposed to salt water and then gets infected.
 Discussion of things such as contact dermatitis, marine animal envenomations and bites require another discussion.

 I think anybody who has spent anytime around salt water has gotten a scrape or cut, while in the water.
 For me, it has come from being bounced off a coral reef while surfing, slipping on rocks or having a cut from another activity and then swimming later in the trip.
-Anytime you break your skin and come into contact with marine water, you are at risk for specialized types of infections, not encountered on land or fresh water.
+Anytime you break your skin and come into contact with marine water, you are at risk for specialised types of marine and saltwater infections, not encountered on land or fresh water.

 Basic First Aid for Cuts in Saltwater:

-* After thurough irrigation, add an antiseptic to the irrigation solution, such as povidone iodine for a 1% solution concentration
+- After thorough irrigation, add an antiseptic to the irrigation solution, such as povidone iodine for a 1% solution concentration